 The Direct Student Loan is normally payable in two disbursements, one-half of the total in each semester.
 Loan funds cannot be credited to the student's account until approved by the Department of Education and the student has enrolled in sufficient credit hours.

 Students will receive an email once their loan has been disbursed to their University Student Account (billing account statement).
-The disbursement will first pay current term outstanding tuition, fees, and room and board due to the University of Virginia for the current semester, and the remaining funds will be sent to the student by check to their local address or direct deposit to their own personal bank account.
+The disbursement will first pay current term outstanding tuition, fees, and housing and dining charges due to the University of Virginia for the current semester, and the remaining funds will be sent to the student by check to their local address or direct deposit to their own personal bank account.
 Please note that excess funds cannot be applied to bookstore charges, library fines or parking violation charges.

 In the case of an over-award, one or both of the loan disbursements may be reduced or canceled.
 Similarly, if tuition charges are reduced because of a change in enrollment or additional departmental or non-university awards, one or both of the loan disbursements may need to be adjusted or canceled.